 We offer a Forever Free pricing plan with limited features as well as a free trial for testing the product.
 Sign up below to try it out.

 14-Day Free Trial • No Credit Card Required • No Strings Attached

-He could now conduct another market research survey among the 18-30 and 31-40 age groups.
-The former will be asked why they don’t use soap long, and the latter will be asked how to improve the soap to get more customers like them.
+The manufacturer now has the opportunity to conduct another market research survey.
+This time, he could ask the 18-30 age group why they don’t use the soap for longer periods.
+The 31-40 age group could be asked for suggestions on how to improve the soap to attract more customers like them.

 In a cross-sectional study, the variables remain the same throughout.
 This makes it useful in many sectors and circumstances – mainly in financial and healthcare areas.
 Let’s discuss a few examples for better clarity:

 - Understanding the spending habits of a target market is one of the most common examples of cross-sectional studies.